 10% of all UK non-highway vehicles

-It is home to a globally competitive supply chain that consists of 31 Tier 1 suppliers, over 200 T2-TN suppliers, a wealth of specialist SMEs, 21 R&D centres and a strong business support network.
+The North East is a globally significant region for automotive manufacturing, home to the UK’s largest car plant, three of the UK’s top five off-highway manufacturers and an internationally competitive supply chain comprising 34 first tier suppliers, a myriad of innovative SMEs, 21 R&D centres and a strong business support network.
 The sector employs over 30,000 people, exports £7.4 billion and has a turnover of £11 billion per annum.

 Electrification is a key part of the Government’s plan to bring all greenhouse gas emissions to Net Zero by 2050 and this represents a huge opportunity for the North East of England.
 No other region in the UK can compare to the North East’s electrification credentials which date back to the 1920’s.